 One of the best things about German Christmas Markets is the food – so, naturally, we ate as much of it as we could!
 While there is an array of cuisine to feast on at the Dusseldorf Christmas Markets, there are a few things that should not be missed.

 Gluhwein – Mulled Wine

-Pro Tip: A small deposit is required for the mug.
-After you finish the drink, either return the mug – or keep it as a souvenir!
+Pro Tip: A small deposit is required for the mug at Kerstmarkt Dusseldorf.
+After you finish the drink, either return the mug for a refund – or keep it as a souvenir!